Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

-Carl Rogers developed a humanist personality theory that emphasized the importance of self-actualizing tendency in forming a self-concept.
+Carl Rogers' humanistic personality theory emphasizes the importance of the self-actualizing tendency in forming a self-concept.

-Carl Rogers was a highly-influential humanistic psychologist who developed a personalitytheory that emphasized the importance of self-actualizing tendency in shaping human personalities.
+Carl Rogers was an influential humanistic psychologist who developed a personalitytheory that emphasized the importance of the self-actualizing tendency in shaping human personalities.

-Fully functioning people can achieve ‘the good life' in which they constantly aim to fulfill their potential and allow their personalities to emanate from their experiences.
+Rogers believed that fully functioning people could achieve "the good life," in which they constantly aim to fulfill their potential and allow their personalities to emanate from their experiences.

 A psychological perspective which rose to prominence in the mid-20th century in response to psychoanalytic theory and behaviorism; this approach emphasizes an individual's inherent drive towards self-actualization and creativity.

 Carl Rogers was a prominent psychologist and one of the founding members of the humanist movement.
 Along with Abraham Maslow, he focused on the growth potential of healthy individuals and greatly contributed to our understanding of the self and personality.
 Both Rogers’ and Maslow’s theories focus on individual choices and do not hold that biology is deterministic.
 They emphasized free will and self-determination, with each individual desiring to become the best person they can become.